Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach

-In this work, we employ vector meson renormalization to break the mass-degeneracy between the vector mesons in the CMF model for the first time.
-We re-fit the vector meson coupling strengths to nucleons such as $g_{N\omega }$, $g_{N\rho }$ and $g_4$ (the coupling strength related to the effective self-interactive vector Lagrangian) to the saturation properties of the nuclear matter.
-The addition of a vector meson renormalization then significantly affects other properties within the CMF model, such that we need to re-parameterize other parameters that we detail here.
-These changes then require that we must re-fit the coupling constants related to the Polyakov-like potential within the CMF model to reproduce recent lattice data.
+In the present study, the term ``renormalization" is replaced by ``field redefinition" due to its potential confusion with the renormalization method aimed at addressing divergences in pQCD calculations.
+We employ vector meson field redefinition to break the mass degeneracy between the vector mesons in the CMF model for the first time.
+We refit the vector meson coupling strengths to nucleons such as $g_{N\omega }$, $g_{N\rho }$ and $g_4$ (the coupling strength related to the effective self-interactive vector Lagrangian) to the saturation properties of the nuclear matter.
+The addition of a vector meson field redefinition then significantly affects other properties within the CMF model, such that we need to reparametrize other parameters that we detail here.
+These changes then require that we must refit the coupling constants related to the Polyakov loop-like potential within the CMF model to reproduce recent lattice data.
 We also incorporate updated information about the phase diagram that has changed since the last time the finite temperature CMF model parameters were parameterized (in 2008).
 The changes include state-of-the-art and updated information about the deconfinement phase transition, pseudo-critical temperature, liquid-gas critical point, deconfinement critical point, and observational data for neutron stars.
-Note that the renormalized vector meson fields significantly affect the in-medium properties of vector mesons, which will be studied in a future work.
+Note that the field redefined vector mesons significantly affect the in-medium properties of vector mesons, which will be studied in a future work.

 The outline of this paper is as follows.
-In \cref{sec:CMF}, the details of the CMF model are given along with the Polyakov-like potential.
-In \cref{sec:Lag_vec_ren}, a detailed derivation of renormalized vector-meson mean fields is provided and the same is applied for different self-interactions of vector mesons.
+In \cref{sec:CMF}, the details of the CMF model are given along with the Polyakov loop-like potential.
+In \cref{sec:Lag_vec_ren}, a detailed derivation of field redefined vector meson is provided and the same is applied for different self-interactions of vector mesons.
 In \cref{sec:RnD}, the results are presented for each part of QCD phase diagram.
 Finally, we present a summary with discussions in \cref{sec:conclusion}.